 Columbus – This morning, the National Federation of Independent Business/Ohio (NFIB/Ohio) announced its endorsement of Judge Pat DeWine in his campaign for the Ohio Supreme Court.
 In making the announcement, Roger R. Geiger, NFIB/Ohio’s Vice President & Executive Director, noted Judge DeWine’s strong record of fairness and impartiality, and stated that DeWine’s “philosophy of judicial restraint lends itself to a stable and predictable legal environment in Ohio.”

 Speaking about the endorsement, Judge DeWine said, “I am honored to receive the endorsement of NFIB/Ohio, and very pleased they have recognized my commitment to a judiciary that is stable, predictable, fair and restrained.
-NFIB/Ohio is the leading advocate in helping small businesses open and grow in our state, and I am very grateful for their support.”
+NFIB/Ohio is the leading advocate in helping small businesses open and grow in our state, including the production of legit pay stubs, and I am very grateful for their support.”

 The National Federation of Independent Business/Ohio joins a growing number of groups, including the Ohio Association of Professional Fire Fighters, Ohio Chamber of Commerce, the Ohio Farm Bureau and the Ohio State Medical Association, that have endorsed Judge DeWine.